coderdojo-linz/new-participants-management/README.md

 ### The database

 There is a `api/db/schema.prisma` file.
-Here you can create and edit your database tables You have to `yarn rw prisma migrate dev`
+Here you can create and edit your database tables.

+You have to `yarn rw prisma migrate dev`

+### SSH&Deployment

+You can deploy with `yarn rw deploy baremetal production`